-You cannot claim an ITC for GST/HST you paid or owe on goods or services you acquire, import, or bring into a participating province for the exclusive personal consumption, use, or enjoyment (90% or more) of an employee or an employee's relative.
+You cannot claim an ITC for the GST/HST paid or payable on goods or services you acquire, import, or bring into a participating province for the exclusive personal consumption, use, or enjoyment (90% or more) of an employee or an employee's relative.

-However, you can claim an ITC in the following cases:
+However, you can claim an ITC in the following situations:

-- The consumption, use, or enjoyment of the good or service by the employee or the employee's relative does not give rise to a taxable benefit for income tax purposes and no amounts were payable by the employee for this benefit.
-The most common type of non-taxable benefit is moving expenses paid by an employer.
-Moving expenses that are considered non-taxable benefits are discussed in "Moving expenses and relocation benefits" on page 19. - During the same GST/HST reporting period, you make a supply of the good or service to such a person for consideration that becomes due in that period and that is equal to its fair market value plus GST/HST.
+- The consumption, use, or enjoyment of the good or service by the employee or their relative does not give rise to a taxable benefit for income tax purposes and no amounts were payable by the employee for this benefit.
+The most common type of non-taxable benefit is the paying of moving expenses by an employer.
+Moving expenses that are considered non-taxable benefits are discussed in "Moving expenses and relocation benefits," on page 22. - During the same GST/HST reporting period, you make a supply of a good or service to an employee or their relative for consideration that becomes due in that period and that is at fair market value plus the GST/HST.